redhat-developer/odo/website/docs/tutorials/deploying-java-app-with-database.md

 ## Cluster admin
 ---

 This section assumes that you have installed minikube and configured it.
-See [Getting Started > Cluster Setup > Kubernetes](../getting-started/cluster-setup/kubernetes.md).
+See the section on setting up[Kubernetes](../getting-started/cluster-setup/kubernetes.md) if you have not already configured it.

 The cluster admin must install two Operators into the cluster: